cdmuir/website/content/post/2020-04-03-biol297-class-project.md

 * **Friday, May 1**: Data analysis plan due.
 Step-by-step explanation below on how to complete this on *RStudio Cloud*.
 If you want, you can work on a local project and email it to me.

   - Create project on [*RStudio Cloud*](https://rstudio.cloud/).
-Call it "last-first-final" (e.g. "muir-chros-final").
+Call it "last-first-final" (e.g. "muir-chris-final").
 You can simply click "New Project"; you don't need to import GitHub Repo, as in labs.

 {{< figure src="/img/biol297-final-setup1.png" title="Start a new project" >}}